Responsible Return | COVID-19 Information

 - Training and support have been provided for employees regarding work conditions on campus.
 Additional information will be shared as conditions change and as updates are developed.

 - Communications will be prepared in anticipation of various scenarios including incidents of active cases with employees and students.

-Western Dakota Tech is currently strictly limiting the use of College facilities by non-WDT groups through the rest of 2020.
-This strategy will allow for WDT’s students, faculty, and staff to use the large meeting spaces for classes and activities and meet CDC and local requirements for social distancing.
-All external requests for facilities usage are provided to the President’s Office for consideration and will be approved only in situations where the event can be conducted following WDT, local, and State guidelines.
+Western Dakota Tech is currently limiting the use of COllege facilities by non-WDT groups through the Spring 2021 semester.
+This strategy will allow for WDT's students, faculty, and staff to use the large meeting spaces for classes and activities and meet CDC and local requirements for social distancing.
+All external requests for facilities usage are provided to the President's Office for consideration and will be approved only in situations where the event can be conducted following WDT, local, and State guidelines.

 Remote Technologies for Students and Employees